2. Book Sizes

-There is no right or wrong size when it comes to book design and printing, however, we can make some recommendations based on age old practices.
-Printed book typically all look roughly the same because of three reasons.
+There is no right or wrong size when it comes to book design and printing, however, we can make some recommendations based on age-old practices.
+Printed books typically all look roughly the same because of three reasons.
 Book Size, as a subject, has three (3) considerations, and they are 1.
 Paper yield as it pertains to and effects cost.
 2. Geometry and ergonomics, and 3.
-Technological limitaions.
+Technological limitations.

 Geometry and ergonomics: It’s no accident that typical sizes are A5, A4, A3, US Letter and 6” x 9”.
 These sized are widely considered to be 2.
-Geometrically user friendly, and the ideal shaped for paper usability and readability, based on the Golden Section.
+Geometrically user-friendly, and the ideal shape for paper usability and readability, based on the Golden Section.

-Technological Limitations: While we can so some amazing things here at Barbossa Book Printing, book printing technology does have it’s limitations.
+Technological Limitations: While we can do some amazing things here at Barbossa Book Printing, book printing technology does have its limitations.
 These limits are mostly based around what machines can print on what size and what type of paper.

 The problem with automatic quoting systems is that they force your book into the format

 they want.
 You're not a cookie, so why put your book through the cookie cutter process.

 297mm x 210mm (A4) is more common with magazines, annual reports and reference books than it is with your typical paperback novel

 6 x 9 Inch PORTRAIT, or any variation of USA Novels